Why You NEED Omega 3 Fish Oil.

 There is a long and growing body of evidence that most of us are deficient in our intake of the Omega 3 fats, and that this deficiency is causing or exacerbating a wide range of lifestyle diseases that seem to afflict so many of us in these modern times.

 There are now health experts who consider that an inadequate supply of the Omega 3 fats in our diet is one of the most serious health issues confronting our generation.
 And studies are showing that a low level of the Omega 3 fatty acids in our diet is as serious a health problem as other high risk issues like a high intake of the trans fats, or a low intake of fruit and vegetables, or the use of alcohol.
+And that we should increase our intake of Omega 3

 In particular there is now extremely solid research supporting the heart health benefits of a higher intake of the Omega3 fats.
 The American Heart Association, on its website, urges us all to maintain a minimum intake of these essential fatty acids for the benefit of our heart, and evidence is clearly showing that a deficiency of these essential fatty acids can increase our risk of stroke and heart attack and even death.

 But it doesn’t just stop with heart health.
 There is growing evidence that an inadequate intake of the essential fatty acids can also be a risk factor in a wide range of other health issues.
 For example it is now well known that DHA, the most important of the Omega 3 fats, is the most prevalent fat in our brain, and that an adequate supply of DHA may well influence the development of cognitive abilities in infants as well as improve the memory for older people.
+You can get more by taking a high quality Omega 3 supplement

 DHA is also particularly prevalent in the retina in the eye, and evidence is also showing that an adequate supply of DHA in the diet helps with the development of childhood vision as well as helps protect the elderly from the most common cause of blindness amongst older people, macular degeneration.